 DMus (UP) | MMus (TCU) | BMus (UP) | UTLM | UPLM | LTCL

-He performs widely as soloist, collaborator and chamber musician, and appeared in many cities in South Africa, the United States, and the United Kingdom.
+He performs widely as soloist, collaborator and chamber musician, and appeared in many cities in South Africa, the United States, the United Kingdom, and Europe.
 He served as one of the official accompanists at the 2006 Unisa International Singing Competition, as well as the 2010 International Strings Competition.
 He is in demand as examiner and adjudicator, and acts as external examiner for various South African universities.

 In April 2008, his formal studies were concluded with the conferral of the DMus (Performing Arts) degree by the University of Pretoria under the guidance of Joseph Stanford.
 He is currently associate professor of piano at North-West University in Potchefstroom, as well as president of the South African chapter of the World Piano Teachers Association.
-Upcoming performances include concerts in Serbia (July 2018), Australia (November 2018) and Israel (2019).
+He was appointed as editor of The South African Music Teacher in July 2018.